CHLoschen/ProgrammingForChemists/README.md

 # ProgrammingForChemists24

-Contains notebooks and materials for the lecture Programming for Chemists
+Contains notebooks and materials for the lecture Python Programming for Chemists.

 ---